monoald/color-kit/readme.md

-# colors-kit
+---
+layout: ../layouts/Page.astro
+title: "Astro for Docs"
+---

-colors-kit is a zero-dependency module that can help you with a variety of color related tasks, such as:
+Colors-kit is a zero-dependency module that can help you with a variety of color related tasks, such as:

 - Converting colors between different formats.
 - Creating color palettes.